stanfordnlp/stanza/_pages/mwt.md

 ### Access Parent Token for Word

-The code below shows an example of accessing parent token for each word in the first sentence.
+The code below shows an example of accessing parent token for each word in the first sentence:

 ```python
 import stanfordnlp